 Chapter 13 plans require me to repay my debts in full.

-You are required to pay your projected disposable income (money left over after you pay your monthly bills) into the plan over a three-year time period (five years if you are above median income).
-Our goal in Chapter 13 cases is to propose a plan to the court that you can afford to pay given the requirements of the Bankruptcy Code.
-While we have filed plans paying 100% of the unsecured debt, it is the exception not the norm.
+You are required to pay your projected disposable income (money left over after you pay monthly bills) into the plan over a three-year time period (five years, if you are above median income).
+Our goal in Chapter 13 cases is to propose a plan to the court that you can afford to pay given the Bankruptcy Code requirements.
+While we have filed plans to pay 100% of the unsecured debt, it is the exception, not the norm.

 You will lose all of your property by filing bankruptcy.

-For example, in Maine you can have a car worth $5,000, equity in a home of $47,500 ($95,000 if you are over 60 or disabled), jewelry worth $750, and household furniture and clothing worth $200 per item.
-We will carefully review what you own for property to let you know if you will lose any property by filing for bankruptcy.
-We will engage in bankruptcy planning with you to maximize the exemptions that are available to you.
+For example, in Maine, you can have a car worth $5,000, equity in a home of $47,500 ($95,000 if you are over 60 or disabled), jewelry worth $750, household furniture, and clothing worth $200 per item.
+We carefully review what you own for property to let you know if you will lose any property by filing for bankruptcy.
+We engage in bankruptcy planning with you to maximize the exemptions available to you.

 It is wrong to file for bankruptcy.

-How can you be blamed if a factory closes and your employer outsources those jobs to China?
+How can you be blamed if a factory closes and your employer outsources jobs to China?
 How can you be blamed if you become disabled and can no longer work?
-How can you be blamed if your spouse leaves you and files for divorce?
+How can you be blamed if your spouse leaves and files for divorce?
 Bankruptcy is there to provide people that need it a fresh start.
-It is the rare client who simply lived beyond his or her means and intentionally ran up the credit cards.
+It is the rare client who lived beyond their means and intentionally ran up the credit cards.

 The New Testament reinforces the principles of debt forgiveness.
-The Lord’s Prayer as taught by Matthew provides that we seek to "Forgive our debts, as we forgive our debtors."
-Mathew, 6:12.
+The Lord’s Prayer, as taught in Matthew 6:12, provides that we seek to “forgive our debts, as we forgive our debtors.”
 The importance of debt forgiveness is reinforced in Mathew 18: 21-35.

-Deuteronomy, 15:7-10 (if a man is poor, do not be hardhearted or tightfisted toward him); Psalm 15:5 (a righteous man lends money without “usury" – the charging of interest on a debt); Deuteronomy 23:19 ("Thou shall not lend upon usury to thy brother."); Nehemiah 5:3-13 (pursuing relief from enforcement of mortgages on the homes and possessions of the Jews); Exodus, 22:25, Ezekiel, 18:13, 22:12, Leviticus, 25:35-36, Psalm: 15:5 (condemning the practice of usury).
+Deuteronomy, 15:7-10 says, “if a man is poor, do not be hardhearted or tightfisted toward him.”
+Psalm 15:5 says a righteous man lends money without “usury,” or charging interest on a debt.
+Deuteronomy 23:19 says, “Thou shall not lend upon usury to thy brother.”
+Nehemiah 5:3-13 discusses pursuing relief from enforcement of mortgages on the homes and possessions of the Jews).
+Exodus, 22:25, Ezekiel, 18:13, 22:12, Leviticus, 25:35-36, and Psalm: 15:5 condemn the practice of usury.

 You can never get credit again.

 Not true.
-Bankruptcy will stay on your credit report for up to 10 years.
+Bankruptcy stays on your credit report for up to 10 years.
 This does not mean that you will not be able to get credit for this period.
 Many debtors who come to see us already have bad credit and a low credit score.
-In those cases, bankruptcy can actually help because you are getting a fresh start by eliminate debts that you cannot afford to repay.
+In those cases, bankruptcy actually helps because you get a fresh start by eliminating debts you cannot afford to repay.

 Not true.
 There are, however, restrictions on how often you can file for bankruptcy.
 For example, you cannot obtain a discharge of your debts in a Chapter 7 case when you have obtained a prior discharge in a case filed within 8 years.

 If I file for bankruptcy, I don’t have to list all of my debts.

 Not true.
 If you file for bankruptcy, you have to list all of your creditors.
 You cannot pick and choose who to list.
-Some clients will tell us that they do not want to list a local bank or they want to keep one or more credit cards.
+Some clients tell us that they do not want to list a local bank or keep one or more credit cards.
 This is not possible.